Your shopping cart is currently empty.

 5. Support from helpful microorganisms

-By using compost tea on the tree disk, helpful microorganisms can be promoted that can naturally act against mold and other harmful fungi.
-These microorganisms compete with the mold and have the ability to push it back naturally.
+By the use of Worm compost Beneficial microorganisms can be encouraged on the tree's base, which can naturally combat mold and other harmful fungi.
+These microorganisms compete with the mold and have the ability to suppress it naturally.
+We recommend, for example, the tree bath worm compost.

 6. Preventive measures